There are no upcoming events at this time.

 Email Carol Egan at cognac91@gmail.com

 Lunch is plated.
-Include in the email your choice and your Guest’s choice from the three options:
+Don't forget to include in your reservation your and your guest's choice from the 3 menu options.

 Members and Friends: $35